Operation Ceasefire: The Pareto principle in Ceasefire

 Research on the Ceasefire method has found a profound and so far invariant connection between serious violence and highly active criminal groups.
 A typical city-level finding is that groups collectively representing under 0.5% of the city's population will be connected as offenders, victims or both, with between half and three quarters of all homicide in the city—an example of the Pareto principle: a large proportion of the effects comes from a small proportion of the causes.
 This is likely to be an underestimate, as only incidents known to be connected to street groups are counted as such; a substantial portion of those not known will also be group connected.

 In Boston, for example, which at the time had a population of roughly 556,180 people, approximately 1,500 individuals were identified as comprising 61 separate groups.
 This 0.3% of the population was responsible for 60% of the city's homicides.
-Similarly, in Cincinnati in 1997, which had an population of about 333,210, between 800 and 1,000 individuals—less than 0.3% of the population—were identified as being group related, and were responsible for 75% of the city's homicides.
+Similarly, in Cincinnati in 1997, which had a population of about 333,210, between 800 and 1,000 individuals—less than 0.3% of the population—were identified as being group related, and were responsible for 75% of the city's homicides.